 It’s all in the detail

 A statement piece doesn’t have to be all about the bling.
 It’s important to choose something with a striking detail that will really make an outfit pop.
-My favourite Gucci loafers which I wear to death have a fur trim which make a statement but are definitely not overly bright or embellished.
+My favourite Gucci loafers which I wear to death have a floral motif on them which make a statement but are definitely not overly bright or embellished.
 Just find something with an eye-catching detail that will allow it to shine and make it unique.

 Find the right balance

 If I’m wearing a statement piece I often do a scan of the rest of my outfit to see whether it’s just right or might be just a bit over the top.
 For example one of the key statement pieces in my wardrobe is my Gucci Dionysus bag which features lots of embellishments and I’ll often wear it when I need to jazz up an outfit such as when I’m wearing a plain white tee with jeans or leather pants.
 It acts as the final finishing element but it doesn’t overpower the rest of the look.

 What’s your favourite statement piece in your wardrobe?